spatiotemporal-data/spatiotemporal-data.github.io/posts/time_varying_model.md

 <br>

 Figure 5 shows the geographical distribution of the SST dataset.
 By using these visualization results, it is possible to analyze the climate change and identify anomalies in the last 30+ years.
+Figure 6 shows the yearly cycle (about 52 weeks) of time series of the mean temperature.

 <br>